 Median salary: $132,050

-Nurse anesthetists, nurse midwives, and nurse practitioners have been consistently in high demand since the pandemic, and that's projected to continue at a rate of 40% through 2033.
+Nurse anesthetists, nurse midwives, and nurse practitioners have been consistently in high demand since the pandemic, and that demand is projected to continue at a 35% rate through 2034.
 Without new candidates in the field, there could be critical shortages as soon as 2028.

-One of the reasons for the shortages is a high barrier to entry that involves a grueling academic process to achieve a master's degree in an APRN role, followed by a series of licensing and certifications that have to be completed.
+One reason for the shortages is a high barrier to entry: a rigorous academic path to earn a master's degree in an APRN role, followed by a series of required licensure and certifications.

 Physician assistant